tginsberg/junit5-system-exit/README.md

 ## Differences Between Version 1.x and 2.x

 **Version 1.x** used an approach that [replaced the system `SecurityManager`](https://todd.ginsberg.com/post/testing-system-exit/).
 That worked fine until Java 17 where the `SecurityManager` was deprecated for removal.
-This method still works, however the JVM emits warnings and as of Java 18, a property to explicitly enable programmatic access to the `SecurityManager` is required.
-This method will eventually stop working.
+As of Java 18, a property to explicitly enable programmatic access to the `SecurityManager` is required.
+This method works for now but will eventually stop working.
 If you are still on 1.x and cannot move to 2.x, [you can still find the instructions here](Version1.xInstructions.md).

 **Version 2.x** uses a Java Agent to rewrite bytecode as the JVM loads classes.
-Whenever a call to `System.exit()` is detected, the Junit 5 System Exit Agent replaces that call with another method that we've written, so the JVM does not exit.
+Whenever a call to `System.exit()` is detected, the Junit 5 System Exit Agent replaces that call with a function that records an attempt to exit, preventing the JVM from exiting.
-Because we're rewriting bytecode, this library now has one dependency - [ASM](https://asm.ow2.io/).
+As a consequence of rewriting bytecode, this library now has one dependency - [ASM](https://asm.ow2.io/).
-When the [Java Class-File API](https://openjdk.org/jeps/457) is released, I will explore using that instead.
+When the [Java Class-File API](https://openjdk.org/jeps/457) is released, I will explore using that instead (or in addition to).

 Version 2 also supports AssertJ-style fluid assertions in addition to the annotation-driven approach that came with Version 1.
-Other than enabling the Java Agent (see below), your code should not change when upgraing from Version 1.x to Version 2.x.
+Other than enabling the Java Agent (see below), your code should not change when upgrading from Version 1.x to Version 2.x.

 ## Installing